aayushsh06/recipe-analysis/README.md

 ### 4. Merging Average Ratings into the Main Dataset

 I merged the calculated average rating back into the main dataset so that each row, which represents a user interaction or review, also included the average rating for the corresponding recipe.
-This enriched the dataset and allowed for more detailed comparisons and filtering.

 ---